Diversity and Global Connections

 Global education is a concerted effort on the part of educators, policymakers, cultural specialists, and the international business community to educate citizens throughout the world about the languages, cultures, customs, education, politics, economies, environments, etc., that impact all of our lives in ways not yet fully understood.
 Simply put, global education is learning about other people and cultures.
 It is an effort to recognize and appreciate our differences while embracing our similarities.

-The Diversity and Global Connections Committee sponsors the Global Education Weekly Link, the Global Education Spring Symposium, and the International Club, and coordinates diversity and global education opportunities for students and faculty.
-Also, part of the Diversity and Global Connections Committee is the Global Education Committee.
+In the past, the Diversity and Global Connections Committee has sponsored the Global Education Weekly Link, the Global Education Spring Symposium, the Global Ed blog and the International Club, and coordinated diversity and global education opportunities for students and faculty.

-The Global Education Weekly Link is distributed to college faculty and staff as a way to start discussions and suggest ideas to directly incorporate global and cultural awareness into the classrooms and curricula.
+The Global Education Weekly Link was distributed to college faculty and staff as a way to start discussions and suggest ideas to directly incorporate global and cultural awareness into the classrooms and curricula.

-Each spring, the committee hosts the Global Education Spring Symposium, featuring a focus topic and specialized concurrent sessions related to that topic.
+Each spring, the committee has hosted the Global Education Spring Symposium, featuring a focus topic and specialized concurrent sessions related to that topic.
 Past topics have included technology, poverty, world peace, world travel, and global citizenship.

 The Global Education Committee oversees the curricular efforts of the Diversity and Global Connections Committee.
-Composed of both faculty and staff, the committee seeks to encourage globalization and diversity throughout the academic endeavors of our students.
+Composed of both faculty and staff, the committee seeks to encourage globalization and diversity throughout the academic endeavors of our students and works closely with the Jack and Gloria Gurganus Center for Teaching and Learning Excellence to offer culturally and ethnically diverse approaches to curricular efforts.

 Each fall, the Diversity and Global Connections Committee recruits a cross-disciplinary team to attend UNC World View’s Community College Symposium.
 Teams have attended sessions on the global economy, human rights, technology, and other global interests.